vinayakak01/http-status-lookup/README.md

 4. *Run the Tool:*
-   - Execute the tool by typing http_status.exe followed by the HTTP status code you want to look up.
+   - Execute the tool by typing whathttp.exe followed by the HTTP status code you want to look up.
 For example: sh whathttp.exe 200